1. Skip to content

 Syria has historically cultivated a kind of balance with Israel, with which it shares a border.
 Even as the Assad family has allied with Iran, Syria's governments have tried to stay out of trouble with Israel by keeping the Golan front — Syrian territory occupied by Israel — quiet.

-Assad also knows that getting heavily involved in the conflict now "would prompt Israeli action that could decisively weaken the military's ability to protect Damascus' grip on power," the Soufan Group, a US security consultancy, wrote earlier this year.
+Assad also knows that getting heavily involved in the conflict now "would prompt Israeli action that could decisively weaken the military's ability to protect Damascus' grip on power," the Soufan Center, a US security think tank, wrote earlier this year.

 Syria's 13-year civil war is in stasis, with different parts of the country controlled by different armed groups and their allies.
 And if Assad's regime is weakened, that gives anti-government forces an opportunity to fight again.